Live Migration of Workloads

 01 image storage 006

-8. Review the storage migration configuration and then click on Migrate VirtualMachine storage.
+9. Review the final storage migration configuration and click Migrate VirtualMachine storage.

 01 image storage 007

-9. The next window will show you the status of the storage migration.
-It is safe to close the window with the X in the top corner, or you may click on the link to View storage migrations.
+10. The next window will show you the status of the storage migration.
+It is safe to close the window by clicking the X in the top corner, or you may click on the link to View storage migrations.
 Do not click the Stop button.

 01 image storage 008

-10. To view the storage migration status, navigate to Migration for Virtualization → Storage migrations where you can view the status of the migration plan.
-The migration plan will start in the Pending state, then move to Running, then finally Completed.
+11. To view the storage migration status, navigate to Migration for Virtualization from the left side panel and click Storage migrations.
+The migration plan will start in the Pending state, move to Running and then to Completed.

 01 image storage 009

-11. Once the migration is Complete, navigate back to the virtual machine called live-migrate-vm1 and view the Configuration → Storage options again.
-Note that the name of the Source has changed and the Storage class has changed to custom-storage-class, which is what you selected in the storage migration plan.
+Click on the Configuration tab and select Storage.
+You can see that the name of the Source has changed and the Storage class is now custom-storage-class, which is what you selected for the storage migration.

 01 image storage 010